Author, Andrew Gibson

 Quick Summary: Transfer Money Abroad

-- You can use a bank or money transfer company for an international money transfer.
+- You can use a bank or money transfer company.

 Key Currency is a leading money transfer specialist.

-We serve customers throughout the UK, EU, the Middle East and Australasia and can transfer money in 39 different currencies to just about any country.
+We serve customers throughout the UK, EU, the Middle East and Australasia and can transfer money in 39 different currencies.

 Our exchange rates are highly competitive, and we don’t charge any fees.